 (TM) It's funny: a game that was considered "wild" was just another day at the office for one Brett Elliott!
 What can you do?
 In all seriousness, going back to that Southern game, it was flat-out fun.
 A couple things that stand out for me: first, you have to take into consideration the emotion for our team in winning that game after losing our emotional leader, Ray Lions, the game before.
 That was such a heavy, heavy blow for Ray and for the team.
 But his attitude following his injury carried us into the Southern game, and I believe it showed on the field.
 Ryan Boatsman had a cell phone in the huddle right after the game ended, and called Ray with all of us right there.
 We yelled, "We love you Ray," and that capped the night.
 There aren't words to describe what that game meant to our team.

-(WC11) On a side note, one thing I was curious about is how much liberty did Coach Locey give you on the field in terms of audibles and allowing you to gamble on the field?
-Where you encouraged to change plays if you saw a favorable match-up and by your Senior year what kind of relationship did you have with Coach Locey?
+(WC11) On a side note, one thing I was curious about is how much liberty did the coaches give you on the field in terms of audibles and allowing you to gamble on the field?
+Where you encouraged to change plays if you saw a favorable match-up?

 Fast forward to St John's that year: we were down 7-0.
 We were stalled around mid-field, it was third down and long, and I was looking to the sidelines for the play.
 The play clock was running down, I could see Loce talking into his headphone, so I walked into the huddle and said, "Screw it.
 Let's test them.
 Ford Dagger."
 I hit Casey down the right sideline, and the very next play, Loce called the same thing to the other side of the field, and we scored.
 Pretty cool.